May 14, 2019

 Additionally, thanks to Dotdot, the Zigbee Alliance-developed common language for IoT devices, Zigbee devices can now interface with Thread, an IP-based networking stack that enables IP-based addressability and functionality over WiFi.

-Unlike BLE and Zigbee, the Thread protocol only exists at the network layer.
+Unlike Bluetooth LE and Zigbee, the Thread protocol only exists at the network layer.
 It emerged from an industry-wide effort to standardize the capabilities of 6LoWPAN, and it supports both mesh and IP connectivity for devices right out of the box.
 Thread’s IPv6-based networking protocol supports both device-to-device and device-to-internet connections, and uses IEEE 802.15.4 for power efficiency.
 Thread also uses edge routers, or “Border Routers,” to facilitate secure joining.

 While occasionally integrated into smart home devices, Thread is geared more toward commercial applications like smart sensors and building IoT devices.
 Again, with the introduction of Dotdot, Zigbee and Thread can be integrated in a way that brings the impressive range of Zigbee devices together with the IP capabilities of the Thread network layer.